 Photo of Sami Hasan

-Sami Hasan is an associate in the Labor and Employment Practice Group in the firm's San Francisco office.
+Sami Hasan is a partner in the Labor and Employment Practice Group in the firm's San Francisco office.

 On September 21, 2020, in a published 2-1 opinion in Doe v.
 Google Inc., the California Court of Appeal (Dist.
 1, Div.
 4), permitted three current and former Google employees to proceed with their challenge of Google’s confidentiality agreement as unlawfully overbroad and anti-competitive under the California Private Attorneys General Act (“PAGA”) (Lab.
 Code § 2698 et seq.).
 In doing so, the Court of Appeal reversed the trial court’s order sustaining Google’s demurrer on the basis of preemption by the National Labor Relations Act (“NLRA”) (29 U.S.C. § 151 et seq.) under San Diego Bldg.
 Trades Council v.
 Garmon, 359 U.S. 236, 244–245 (1959).
 The court held that while the plaintiffs’ claims relate to conduct arguably within the scope of the NLRA, they fall within the local interest exception to Garmon preemption and may therefore go forward.
 It remains to be seen whether plaintiffs will be able to sustain their challenges to Google’s confidentiality policies on the merits.
 However, Doe serves as a reminder to employers to carefully craft robust confidentiality agreements, particularly in the technology sector, in anticipation of potential challenges employees may make to those agreements.